 Homeland Security Secretary John Kelly, who has since been moved to White House chief of staff, announced in June the end to a program inspired by DACA that would have shielded parents of U.S. citizens and residents from deportation and let them apply for work permits.

-But the administration left DACA in place and U.S. Citizen and Immigration Services is still accepting applications.
+But the administration left DACA in place and U.S. Citizenship and Immigration Services is still accepting applications.

 A DHS spokeswoman told Courthouse News on Tuesday that the administration has yet to make a decision on DACA.